michaelchi08/prototype/docs/camera/extrinsic_matrix.md

-Let $C$ be a column vector describing the location of the camera-center in world coordinates, and let $R_{B}^{I}$ be the rotation matrix describing the camera's orientation with respect to the world coorindate axes.
+Let $C$ be a column vector describing the location of the camera-center in world coordinates, and let $R_{B}^{I}$ be the rotation matrix describing the camera's orientation with respect to the world coordinate axes.
 The transformation matrix that describes the camera's pose is then $[R_{B}^{I} \mid C]$.
 Like before, we make the matrix square by adding an extra row of $(0, 0, 0, 1)$.
 Then the extrinsic matrix is obtained by inverting the camera's pose